 Before considering how to reform corporation tax and other measures to ensure that multinational corporations pay the tax they should, another issue has to be addressed: why we have corporation tax at all.
 This may seem like an odd question to ask, but since the question is on the political agenda in both the UK and USA it is one that has to be addressed.

 Corporation tax was introduced in the UK in 1965 by the then Labour government.
 Before that time companies were charged income tax on their profits while, like individuals, being entirely free of tax on any capital gains.
 By the mid-1960s, with personal tax rates reaching 98 per cent (or more) in some cases – to the chagrin of the Beatles among others – it was obvious that a different tax solution for companies was needed.
 Around the world other governments were reaching the same conclusion and corporation taxes were born.

-Fast-forward to the twenty-first century, and arguments for their abolition are being put forward by both academics and think tanks, a cause taken up by some, mainly right-wing, political groups.
+Corporation taxes had, when introduced, three distinct aims and to some degree they retain those now.
+The first aim was to subject the income and, as importantly, capital gains of companies to one single tax; this also being true from wherever in the world the income was received.
+In this sense this makes corporation tax quite different to the taxation of individuals who might suffer different taxes depending upon the income or gains they receive.
+Secondly, corporation tax was intended to ensure payments of dividends from companies were taxed by way of tax being deducted at source when the payment was made.
+This objective was seriously undermined by Gordon Brown’s reforms of corporation tax in the late 1990s but was highly effective before then.
+Lastly, by integrating with income tax (which it did and to some degree still does do) corporation tax was meant to provide a seamless way of taxing income whether a person traded in their own name or through a company and so was, in itself, an anti-tax avoidance mechanism.
+This goal has largely been lost now.
+Partly as a result, fast-forward to the twenty-first century, and arguments for their abolition are being put forward by both academics and think tanks, a cause taken up by some, mainly right-wing, political groups.

-Professor Mike Devereux of the Oxford University Centre for Business Taxation – funded by the Hundred Group of Finance Directors and based at the Said Business School – is a key proponent of this argument.
+Professor Mike Devereux of the Oxford University Centre for Business Taxation – partly funded by the Hundred Group of Finance Directors and based at the Said Business School – is a key proponent of this argument.
 The title of an article he wrote for the Financial Times in December 2012 makes his position quite clear: ‘The best reform of corporation tax would be its abolition.’
 The essence of the argument is simple.
-What people like Devereux argue is that since companies are just artificial legal creations they cannot actually be taxed; only human beings can ever really pay tax.
-The tax charges supposedly paid by a company are in reality paid by the human beings who engage with that entity, whether they like it or not.
+What those who oppose corporation tax argue is that companies are just artificial legal creations.
+As such they say they cannot actually be taxed; only human beings can ever really pay tax is their argument.
+The tax charges supposedly paid by a company are, they say, in reality paid by the human beings who engage with that entity, whether they like it or not.
 Those people fall into three groups: shareholders, customers and employees.

-Such arguments may work in a lecture room, in the pages of economics journals and even in the publications of right-wing think tanks, where the assumptions used permit the manipulation of data and allow Devereux in particular to argue that corporation taxes are borne in large part by a company's employees.
+Such arguments may work in a lecture room, in the pages of economics journals and even in the publications of right-wing think tanks, where the assumptions used permit the manipulation of data and allow economists to argue that corporation taxes are borne in large part by a company's employees.
 There are, however, major flaws in the argument.